initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

   }
   ```

-- NgRx Effects will be listening to the stream of actions dispatched since the latest state change. `loadUsers$` effect is intersted in `loadUsers` action dispatched by `AppComponent`.
+- **NgRx Effects** will be listening to the stream of actions dispatched since the latest state change. `loadUsers$` effect is interested in `loadUsers` action dispatched by `AppComponent`.
 As such, when the component is initialized, the `loadUsers` action is dispatched.
 The effect reacts to it and subscribes `remoteservice.users$` .

-- Once the data is fetched, the `loadUsers$` effect will dispatch another action, `addUsers` with associated metadata.
-The reducer will add the data to store.
+- Once the data is fetched, the `loadUsers$` effect will dispatch `addUsers` action with associated metadata - users.
+The respective reducer function will transition the state.
+The latest state will contain recently feteched users.

   ```typescript
   //app.effects.ts